10 Effective Ways To Combat A Sedentary Lifestyle

-If you lead a corporate lifestyle, you may probably spend many hours a day sitting down at your desks or commuting to work.
-If you do so, you might unknowingly be a victim of a very serious problem: a sedentary lifestyle.
+Do you share a cordial relationship with your office chair where half of your time is spent every day?
+I am sure you do.
+Especially if you lead a corporate lifestyle, you may probably spend many hours a day sitting down at your desks or commuting to work.
+If you do so, you might unknowingly be a victim of a severe problem: a sedentary lifestyle.

-Basically, spending long amounts of time with little to no energy expenditure and physical exercise can be termed as sedentary behavior.
+Spending extended amounts of time with little to no energy expenditure and physical exercise can be termed as sedentary behavior.
+Sitting motionless in front of the computer all day with just our fingers and eyes moving says a lot about the type of lifestyle we are living.

-In fact, it has become one of the biggest health issues of this modern age and leading a sedentary lifestyle can give rise to many chronic problems in life such as heart disease and obesity.
+In fact, it has become one of the most significant health issues of this modern age, and leading a sedentary life can give rise to many chronic problems in life such as heart disease and obesity.

 A study conducted by researchers from Roswell Park Comprehensive Cancer Center found a relationship between increased risk of dying from cancer and a sedentary lifestyle.